 - You can choose which file extension you want to add to the compressed file.

 - It pop-ups an error message if anything goes wrong during compression.

-Pixz is one of the handiest and quick tools for data compression on Linux, developed by Dave Vasilevsky.
-Pixz uses the XZ utils tool and Lempel–Ziv–Markov chain algorithm to compress data that provides the lossless data compression.
+Pixz is one of the handiest and quick tools for data compression or archive managers on Linux, developed by Dave Vasilevsky.
+Pixz uses the XZ utils tool and Lempel–Ziv–Markov chain algorithm to compress data that provides lossless data compression.
 Pixz uses the POSIX threads, libarchive, and other library functions to make the tool powerful.